 Delhi Transport Corporation (DTC) runs University Special buses all across Delhi.
 (Are they still running?
 At least, the buses were plying a couple of decades ago.)
-Being science undergraduates, our day would begin with the first lecture of the day and end even later than the last lecture in the college schedule.
+Being science undergraduates, our day would begin very early with the first lecture of the day and end even later than the last lecture in the college schedule.
 Most of us would take the early morning U-Special and be in college by 8:25 a.m. or earlier.

 Many a morning were spent singing and walking with friends in Delhi University Campus.
-The famous Bread and aloo-tikki (potato patties) sandwich and lemonade outside our college, and the walk to the central faculty area for vegetarian hot dogs (and the handsome man running the shack) – an alumnus will have many such memories to recount.
+The famous Bread and aloo-tikki (potato patties) sandwich and lemonade outside our college, and the walk to the central faculty for vegetarian hot dogs (and the handsome man running the shack) – an alumnus will have many such memories to recount.

 The college trips to Simla and Surajkund bonded us more.
 The banana eating competition for one of my groupies, and the songs sung to cheer her on, the walks to the mall road, eating gulab-jamuns and pastries, friendly flirting of the boys with the girls, those clear night skies showing a million stars of the milky way, all and more.
 My school life was fun, college topped it, and the fun never stopped even after marriage.

 We never completely lost touch with each other, maybe a few years of silence here and there.
 Each time, when we find each other, we find the bond.
 Those memories live on and are part of my flashback treasure forever and ever.

 ||Sarvam Sri Krishna Arpanamastu||